salekali/DataScienceProjects/Exploring 67 years of LEGO/README.md

 # Exploring 67 years of LEGO

-This project involves Data Manipulation, Cleaning, Exploration and Visualization with Pandas.
+This project involves Data Manipulation, Cleaning, Exploration and Visualization with Pandas and Matplotlib.